-If the Work or this Agreement is terminated by <Owner>, pursuant to this GC xx: (a) the Contractor shall be entitled to: (i) the portion of the Contract Price owed but unpaid to the date of termination, computed in accordance with this Agreement; and to the Contractor for any amounts other than as stated in this GC xx, as applicable, including any Claims or Consequential Losses, except as expressly provided for herein, and the Contractor shall indemnify and hold harmless <Owner>, its officers, directors, personnel, patients, agents and consultants from any such for any amounts other than as stated in this GC 8.3.
+If the Work or this Agreement is terminated by Owner>, pursuant to this GC xx:

+- (a) the Contractor shall be entitled to: - (i) the portion of the Contract Price owed but unpaid to the date of termination, computed in accordance with this Agreement; and - (ii) reasonable costs incurred by the Contractor in terminating the Work or this Agreement, provided such costs are approved in writing by Cowner, prior to being incurred by the Contractor.
+If the Work or this Agreement is terminated by Cowner, pursuant to this GC xx, Cowner, shall not be liable to the Contractor for any amounts other than as stated in this GC xx, as applicable, including any Claims or Consequential Losses, except as expressly provided for herein, and the Contractor shall indemnify and hold harmless Cowner, its officers, directors, personnel, patients, agents and consultants from any such for any amounts other than as stated in this GC 8.3.
 This indemnity shall survive expiration or earlier termination of this Agreement."